ryanthayil/YOLO-Object-detection/README.md

 - Runs on CPU (or GPU if available)

 **ULTRALYTICS COVERS**
--torch (PyTorch)
+- torch (PyTorch)
--numpy
+- numpy
--matplotlib
+- matplotlib
--tqdm
+- tqdm
--Other internal YOLO utilities
+- Other internal YOLO utilities
--So you don’t need to add torch or numpy manually — ultralytics handles it.
+- So you don’t need to add torch or numpy manually — ultralytics handles it.

 **SETUP ENVIRONMENT**